soarlab/FPTaylor/REFERENCE.md

 - `z3` is the optimization backend based on [Z3 SMT solver](http://z3.codeplex.com).
 Z3 must be installed and its Python binding must work.
 This optimization backend does not support transcendental functions, exact optimization problems, and the improved rounding model.
 - `nlopt` is the optimization backend based on the [NLOpt optimization library](http://ab-initio.mit.edu/wiki/index.php/NLopt).
 This optimization backend may yield unsound results but it is fast and is a good choice for getting solid preliminary results.
 This optimization backend does not support the improved rounding model (will be corrected in future releases of FPTaylor).

+### `z3-timeout`

+Specifies timeout in milliseconds for Z3 optimization backend.

+### `proof-record`

+Possible values: `true`, `false`.

+If true, then proof certificates are saved for all analyzed expressions.
+These proof certificates can be validated with a special procedure in the HOL Light proof assistant.
+All proof certificates are saved in the `proofs` directory (relative to the directory from which FPTaylor is invoked).
+In the current version of FPTaylor, proof certificates cannot be produced for exact optimization problems (`opt-exact = true`), for the improved rounding model (`fp-power2-model = true`), and for relative errors (`rel-error = true`).

 ## Output